Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 ### Ingress controller
 As mentioned before, in order to be able to access the deployed webapp now from a browser, we need an ALB to connect us to any running pod.
 In order to create this ALB and also register the available target pods (available through the added service) with the ALB, we now need to add an ingress controller.

+> **Note**: The ingress controller is actually the most sophisticated way of > creating an ALB and gives way more routing options than needed for the given example.
+But by the time of writing this post, the ingress controller was the only way to connect the ALB with the running pods, because of their
+Fargate configuration.

 But for the ingress controller to have access rights to create the ALB and also (de-)register target pods at the ALB, we need to create a policy first that will allow that.